joye61/pic-smaller/README.md

 ## Develop

-This is a [Vite](https://vitejs.dev/) + [React](https://react.dev/) project, you have to get familiar with them first.
-Pic smaller uses modern browser technologies such as `OffscreenCanvas`, `WebAssembly`, and `Web Worker`.
+Pic smaller a [Vite](https://vitejs.dev/) + [React](https://react.dev/) project, you have to get familiar with them first.
+It uses modern browser technologies such as `OffscreenCanvas`, `WebAssembly`, and `Web Worker`.
 You should also be familiar with them before developing.

 ```bash
 # Clone the repo